tstehr/HamsterList/API.md

 Used for sync with offline-capable clients to get an initial state from which to sync.

-Clients can request the inclusion of additional data when syncing to save additional requests by specifying the GET parameter `includeInResponse` with on of the types defined in [SyncRequest].
-Note that you may specify the [parameter multiple times](https://nodejs.org/api/querystring.html#querystring_querystring_parse_str_sep_eq_options).
+Clients can request the inclusion of additional data when syncing to save additional requests by specifying the GET parameter `includeInResponse` with one of the types defined in [SyncRequest].
+Note that you may include the [parameter multiple times](https://nodejs.org/api/querystring.html#querystring_querystring_parse_str_sep_eq_options) to request multiple datasets.

 ### POST   /:listid/sync